carpentries/instructor-training/episodes/02-practice-learning.md

 :::::::::::::::::::::::::::::::::::::  testimonial

-All models are wrong, but some are useful.
+Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful.

 - George Box, statistician